mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 To return to the pedagogical outputs, to find out who may benefit from the proposed inclusive game making pedagogy it is of use to ask _who benefits from the success of the Game Making Movement?_ The term Game Making Movement has not been widely applied, but its use by some writers indicates that a significant amount of research has been carried out as part of funded programs, not to mention extensive and creative efforts by professionals and volunteers alike to incorporate this game making into educational experiences.
 There are diverse motivations to encourage in game making for learning.
 Examples are explore in more depth in  Chapter 2, but include: supporting a stem-pipeline into industry, aims to develop digital literacy, to learning other school subjects or exploring ethical issues.
 When commercially or institutionally sponsored, some of the sponsors' expectations may negatively impact the inclusivity of the learning environments in which game making happens.
 For examples, see Vossoughi and colleagues  [@vossoughi_making_2016] critique of maker movement and the potentially negative impact of the positivist, industry-focused STEM agenda on inclusive practice.
 This study aims to lean in the other direction and prioritise learner agency.
 However, the developing of computational fluency in learners is of broad utility to varied streams and motivations.
 As such, the pedagogy and toolset to facilitate game making should be used broadly.

-## 5. The scope of the thesis and what it does not try to address

-### The challenge of maintaining focus in this PhD process

-Creating a design experiment with several iterations created not only large amounts of research materials.
-This presented not only challenges of how to prioritise data gathered (Chapter 4), but in addition the rich set of experiences and educational tools created made it difficult to disentangle the interplay of contributing elements to choose a focus suitable for a targeted PhD dissertation.

-Beyond this chapter however I do prioritise key elements of the experience and disregard large amounts of the data gathered.
-I focus on two main sessions out of twelve recorded, putting to one side completely comparative data using a different coding tool.
-I have also put to one side a line of inquiry exploring a drama process introduced in the third phase of the design.
-Instead, the main prioritisation is represented in the research questions: that being, the use of gameplay design patterns, and their relationship with emerging participant agency.
-Even this more limited focus, still contains a rich interplay of diverse tool use, varied of and a study of different dimensions of agency shown by participants.
-While, at times, this diversity may ask a lot of the reader to follow, it is justifiable due to the complex nature of the learning experiences involved.

 ### Contribution to knowledge of this thesis